GGhoste/Auto-Ngrok/README.md

 - Minecraft Server Host or Local Server hosting tutorial
 - Authentication Selection for New Ngrok users

-## Prerequisites
+## Prerequisites/Setup

 - Have a login for Ngrok
-- Put Main and Requirments into a folder, title it however you want.
+- Put main.py and requirments.py into a folder, title it however you want.
 - Make sure Ngrok is in the same folder as auto ngrok